Janis-Monique/janismonique1/README.md

-# janismonique1
+# Janis-monique

 Hey

-My name is Janis
+My name is Janis-monique

 I am currently a student by DCI